Spring is finally coming and so is Eastertime, which is mostly a time for painting Easter eggs which we all look forward to.

 Famous Slovenian Easter eggs come from Bela krajina, a region in south-east Slovenia.
 These are called belokranjske pisanice – typical black Easter eggs with beautiful paintings.

 An egg, jajce, is a symbol of life, eternity and it represents the cosmos.
-An Easter hare, velikonočni zajček, is a part of Easter, too.
+The Easter Bunny, velikonočni zajček, is a part of Easter, too.
 It symbolizes fertility.
-In the spring nature comes to life again, so an egg and hare are appropriate symbols for that time.
-Chocolate Easter hares and eggs are present in shops way before Easter (in many cases even in February).
+In the spring nature comes to life again, so an egg and bunny are appropriate symbols for that time.
+Chocolate Easter Bunnies and eggs are present in shops way before Easter (in many cases even in February).
 In the past, when I was a child, it was a great pleasure to get chocolate eggs for Easter from my grandmas.
 Sweet and delicious memories…

 In the past it was a custom to send real Easter cards to relatives and friends, but nowadays, in a more technological society, these customs somehow faded.
 Nevertheless, it is still nice to send them and wish Happy Easter, or in Slovenian Vesele velikonočne praznike!